OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ## Managing URL Mappings

-The issue here is that we opened a URL like http://35.193.149.6/httpd, and then passed that same path down to the Httpd service.
-Our Httpd service has no content to serve under the `httpd` path.
+The issue here is that we opened a URL like http://35.193.149.6/httpd, and then passed that same path down to the HTTPD service.
+Our HTTPD service has no content to serve under the `httpd` path.
 It only has the `index.html` file in the root path the mapped from a ConfigMap resource.

 ![](kubernetes-bad-path.jpg)

 Fortunately this path mismatch is quite easy to solve.
 By setting the `nginx.ingress.kubernetes.io/rewrite-target` annotation to `/`, we can configure Nginx to pass the request that it receives on path `/httpd` along to the path `/`.
-So while we access the URL http://35.193.149.6/httpd in the browser, the Httpd service sees a request to the root path.
+So while we access the URL http://35.193.149.6/httpd in the browser, the HTTPD service sees a request to the root path.

 ![](kubernetes-good-path.jpg)